Cycling and Society Research Group Annual Symposium 2019

-** A provisional outine programme is available here **
+** An updated provisional outine programme is available here **

 On Monday 2nd the symposium will take place in the Beswick Building on Chester Main Campus from at 9.15 to 17.00.
 Registration will open at 08.30., coffee and lunch provided.
 In the evening, there will be a chance to eat in town and an optional discussion meeting with local cycle campaign groups from 19.30

 Sessions on Tuesday 3rd will run from 9-4, followed by book launches and celebrations